jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: Okay.

-Q: Can I ask a question about that? [unintelligible]
+Q: Can I ask a question about that? [unintelligible] I've had ongoing fatigue for a long time.

 A: Usually tapeworms exist in people who eat high carbs and they're naturally lethargic anyway.
 But people who are on a good, raw meat, dairy diet, don't have the same type of fatigue.

-Q: Can I [unintelligible]?
+Q: And I'm just wondering how long it's going to take [unintelligible]?

 A: He's your friend.
 They're your friends.
 They're helping you get well quicker.
 Like I say in the second book, people who have worms get well five times faster than in the other way, than the solvent reaction way.
 So enjoy it.
 Enjoy your little slimy friends.

+Q: Are worms considered parasites?

+A: No parasites in worms.

-Q: [unintelligible] I know I've been diagnosed with parasites.
+Q: I know I've been diagnosed with parasites.

 A: You have worms, parasites everywhere in the body for all types of tissues.